St. Ignatius Church (Winnipeg)

-St Ignatius Church is a Roman Catholic Parish church in Winnipeg, Manitoba.
+St Ignatius Church is a Catholic parish church in Winnipeg, Manitoba, Canada.
 It was founded in 1908 by the Society of Jesus and went on to found St. Ignatius School.
 It is situated on the corner of Stafford Street and Corydon Avenue on the south side of the Assiniboine River.

 History

 In 1908, the Archbishop of Saint-Boniface, Adélard Langevin created St. Ignatius Parish and Fr Lewis Drummon SJ was appointed as the first parish priest.
 On 16 February 1908, the first Mass was celebrated in a rented store at 109 Osborne Street with a congregation of 140 people.
 Two months later, a site was bought on the corner of McMillan and Nassau streets as well as a Baptist church in the area.
 In November 1908, Fr John C. Coffee SJ replaced Fr Drummon.

 In 1909, the site of the present church was bought.